KristineKem/SWAPIReactApp/README.md

 If you enter character's name in search bar you will see list of characters whose names match text you have entered in search bar.

-# Enyoj you Star Wars favorite characters!
+# Enyoj your favorite Star Wars characters!